 Thinking about installing TVMob on your FireStick?
-I get the appeal—the idea of free live TV and movies is hard to ignore.
+I get the appeal.
+The idea of free live TV and movies is hard to ignore.
 But here’s the catch: TVMob is an unofficial streaming app, and with that comes a lot of baggage most people don’t see until they’ve already installed it.

 If you’re considering it in 2025, it’s worth knowing exactly what this app is, how it works, and why it’s been causing so many headaches for FireStick users lately.